-Autonomous road vehicles.
-Also known as "driverless cars," autonomous road vehicles have progressed beyond initial technology assessments (for example, DARPA Grand Challenges) to the first government-licensed autonomous cars.35
+Autonomous Road Vehicles.
+Also known as "driverless cars", autonomous road vehicles have progressed beyond initial technology assessments (e.g. DARPA Grand Challenges) to the first government-licensed autonomous cars [35].

-As we can see from these examples, autonomous systems are increasingly being used in safety/mission/business critical areas.
+As we can see from the above examples, autonomous systems are increasingly being used in safety/mission/business critical areas.
 Consequently, they need rigorous analysis.
-One traditional way to achieve this, at least in nonautonomous systems, is to use formal verification.
+One traditional way to achieve this, at least in non-autonomous systems, is to use formal verification.
 While applying formal verification techniques to autonomous systems can be difficult, developments in autonomous system architectures are opening up new possibilities.